Sunja-An/System_Programming/README.md

 that was our first think before attach an idea.

-We want to consumer that using this program feel 편리함과 간편함을 느꼈으면 좋겠다.
+We want to consumer that using this program feel comfortable.

 1. You can move files according to option you selected.